Community nursery and primary schools admissions 2021/22

 A school catchment area is a geographically defined boundary used to help provide children with fairer access to a local school and ensure all schools in an area have an equal share of children.
 A child living in the schools catchment area will, therefore, be given priority over a child living outside the school's catchment area.

 There are six school catchment areas for admission to Tower Hamlets community schools and each catchment area has a number of schools that you can choose from.
-You can see a more detailed map of primary and nursery school catchment areas here.
+See a more detailed map of primary and nursery school catchment areas.
 We also have an interactive map of Tower Hamlets schools.

 What happens if a school is oversubscribed with applications from within its catchment area?

 If a school receives more applications than places available and more than one child has an